jwb4335/jwb4335.github.io/_pages/about.md

 ---
 permalink: /
-title: "John W. Barry"
+title: ""
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
 I’m a PhD candidate in Finance at the Fuqua School of Business, Duke University.
+My research interests span topics in corporate finance.
 I have a B.A. in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College, Dublin.